mattslay/GoFish/readme.md

 ## Release history

+**Ver 5.0.201** Released 2022-05-18
+* Set Desktop to .T. for the main GoFish form so it can be moved outside the VFP window

 **Ver 5.0.200** Released 2022-05-14
 * Changed CodePlex references to VFPX and removed reference to BitBucket
 * Fixed "constant already defined issue" when building app